GMDT PROJECT LEAD: Dai Richards

 The 6 litter picking events in 2018 resulted in 401 bags collected, large amounts of fly tipped items, tyres, barbecues etc, with a total of 154 volunteers involved across the 6 “Litter Blitzes” held on Sunday pm’s between March and October.
 We think that the scale of litter around Morpeth is now showing a marked reduction.

-Other participants in our events include: Morpeth Lions and Rotary; The Morpeth Justice and Peace Group; Morpeth & District Chamber of Trade; Scouts and Guides; and help from private sector companies such as Jewsons, Coca Cola European Partners and MKM Building Supplies.
+Other participants in our events include: Morpeth Lions and Rotary; The Morpeth Justice and Peace Group; Morpeth & District Chamber of Trade; Scouts and Guides; and help from private sector companies such as Jewsons and MKM Building Supplies.

 3. 2019 onwards: continued progress…

-Each year COMMUNITY BLITZES are organised – last Sunday of each month, March – October inclusive (excluding July/August holidays) – our KBT Ambassador / GMDT Environment director Dai Richards targets areas around Morpeth, pulling together like minded people who want to keep Morpeth free of litter.
+Each year COMMUNITY BLITZES are organised – last Sunday of each month, February – November inclusive (excluding July/August for our holidays) – our KBT Ambassador / GMDT Environment director Dai Richards targets areas around Morpeth, pulling together like minded people who want to keep Morpeth free of litter.

 Download: GMDT Litter Report 2020 / Concise summary (30 June 2021)